Meet: Daniel Harris

 I wanted the typical college experience with a big campus, but I had to go to school in Georgia because of my scholarship.
 When I visited Georgia Southern I knew it was a good fit for me.

-Why did you decide to minor in Writing and Linguistics?
+Why did you decide to minor in Writing & Linguistics?